Starting to drive

 - You must hold a provisional licence for Great Britain or Northern Ireland.

-- You must be able to read a new-style number plate from 20 metres away (GOV.UK) (with glasses or contact lenses if you need them, as long as you always wear them when you’re driving).
+- You must be able to read a number plate from 20 metres away (GOV.UK) (with glasses or contact lenses if you need them, as long as you always wear them when you’re driving).

 - You must display L plates on the front and rear of the vehicle where they can be clearly seen when you’re driving (L or D plates in Wales).

-- You must be accompanied by a qualified driver who is over 21 and has held (still holds) a full car driving licence for at least 3 years – we’d recommend you have most of your lessons with an approved driving instructor.
+- You must be accompanied by a qualified driver who is over 21 and has held (still holds) a full British car driving licence for at least 3 years – we’d strongly recommend you have most of your lessons with an approved driving instructor.

 *16 years old if you get, or have applied for, the enhanced rate of the mobility component of Personal Independence Payment (PIP).